ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## additional_result_filter

-An additional filter expression is applied after to the result of `SELECT` query.
+An additional filter expression to apply to the result of `SELECT` query.
 This setting is not applied to any subquery.

 Default value: `''`.